 Development of tests to determine genetic and other quality traits

-- Studies on the use of flow cytometer to distinguish between diploid and tetraploid ryegrass.
+- Studies on the use of flow cytometry to distinguish between diploid and tetraploid ryegrass.
 The study demonstrated a perfect agreement between this method and the chromosome count technique.
-Currently, the ploidy by cytometry method is being used for seed testing, certification, breeding programs for selection of pure diploid/tetraploid breeder seeds, and other applications.
+Currently, the ploidy by cytometry method is being used for seed testing, certification, and breeding programs for selection of pure diploid/tetraploid breeder seeds, and other applications.

 - Differentiation of subspecies of fine fescues and other plant species with different chromosome numbers.
-For example, the flow cytometer can differentiate between strong creeping fescue 56 chromosomes, chewings fescue 42 chromosomes, and sheep fescue 28 chromosomes.
+For example, the flow cytometer can differentiate between strong creeping fescue (56 chromosomes), chewings fescue (42 chromosomes), and sheep fescue (28 chromosomes).